childoftherion/VencordPlus/README.md

 ### Special Thanks

 A heartfelt thank you to **RobinRMC** for creating VencordPlus and establishing the foundation for this community-driven plugin ecosystem.
-This fork continues their vision of making Discord customization accessible to everyone.
+This fork (hopefully) continues their vision of making Discord customization accessible to everyone.

 ## Disclaimer